 – Head back to Kanga Camp for a relaxing Armchair Safari experience or out on Game Drive, dependant on what wildlife is around and what guests prefer

-– After a farewell breakfast, overlooking the Kanga Pan, guests will depart on a Game Drive to Zambezi Expeditions on the banks of the mighty Zambezi River
+– After a farewell breakfast, on the Kanga Deck, guests will depart on a Game Drive to Zambezi Expeditions, located on the banks of the mighty Zambezi River

-– The next three days will be completely flexible, with a range of activities on offer at Zambezi Expeditions; from morning walking safaris, to afternoon canoe excursions, game drives, fishing or just relaxing and observing one of the wildest places left on the African continent
+– A completely flexible day with a range of activities on offer, guided by our experienced and passionate Professional Guides at Zambezi Expeditions; from morning walking safaris, to afternoon canoe excursions, game drives, fishing or just relaxing and observing one of the wildest places left on the African continent

 *Mana Madness Special Applies*